Joint Fronthaul Load Balancing and Computation Resource Allocation in Cell-Free User-Centric Massive MIMO Networks: System Model

 The topology of the radio access segment of the network is defined by the UE-RU associations.
 This is expressed by a bipartite graph $\Gc_{\rm ran}(\Kc, \Lc, \Ec_{\rm ran})$ with two classes of nodes (UEs and RUs).
 The cluster of RUs serving user $k \in \Kc$ is denoted by $\Cc_k \subseteq \Lc$.
 The set of UEs served by RU $\ell \in \Lc$ is denoted by $\Uc_\ell \subseteq \Kc$.
 Notice that, for any $\ell \in \Lc$ and $k \in \Kc$, $\ell \in \Cc_k$ iff $k \in \Uc_\ell$.
 The set of edges of $\Ec_{\rm ran}$ is such that $(\ell, k) \in \Ec_{\rm ran}$ iff $\ell \in \Cc_k$ (or, equivalently, iff $k \in \Uc_\ell$).
 The fronthaul network is also represented as a graph $\Gc_{\rm front}(\Lc, \Qc, \Nc, \Ec _{\rm front})$ with capacitated edges.
 Notice that $\Gc_{\rm front}(\Lc, \Qc, \Nc, \Ec _{\rm front})$ is a general (oriented) graph, i.e., RUs may communicate with other RUs, directly with DUs, or with routers.
 The overall network topology is described by the union of $\Gc_{\rm ran}(\Kc, \Lc, \Ec_{\rm ran})$ and $\Gc_{\rm front}(\Lc, \Qc, \Nc, \Ec _{\rm front})$ obtained by merging the common nodes $\Lc$.

 The network operates the UL and DL in TDD, such that the UL and DL channel coefficients remain constant (channel reciprocity) over blocks of $T$ signal dimensions (time-frequency channel uses), referred to as ``resource blocks''.~\footnote{This block-fading model is standard and it is used in countless works on multiuser MIMO, massive MIMO, and cell-free systems (e.g., see \cite{Noncooperative,Larsson-book,DemirFoundation} and references therein).
 The model is justified by considering OFDM modulation, such that the channel coefficients between any UE and RU antenna pair is random but constant over a certain number of OFDM symbols in time $N_{\rm symb}$ and a certain number of OFDM subcarriers $N_{\rm sub}$, where $T = N_{\rm symb}N_{\rm sub}$ time-frequency channel uses.
 We borrow the term ``resource-block'' from the 5GNR standard \cite{3gpp38901}.} In general, the UL and DL traffic demand may be significantly imbalanced.
 This is handled by allocating a different fraction of resource blocks to UL and DL in the TDD frame.
-We denote by $\alpha_{\rm DL} \in (0,1)$ the resource fraction allocated to the DL, and as a consequence $(1 - \alpha_{\rm DL})$ is allocated to the UL.
+We denote by ${ {\gamma_{\rm DL}}} \in (0,1)$ the resource fraction allocated to the DL, and as a consequence $(1 - { {\gamma_{\rm DL}}})$ is allocated to the UL. { Note that this parameter is set by the TDD scheduler and depends on the overall traffic demand imbalance between UL and DL.}